AndrewJVella/Keybird-Password-Manager/README.txt

 Errors happen, and a well designed program can handle them fairly well There are two kinds of errors that Keybird is designed to handle:

-A Permisson Error - these occur when Keybird attempts to modify a file that is open or in use.
+A Permission Error - these occur when Keybird attempts to modify a file that is open or in use.
 A General Error   - these occur when Keybird functions incorrectly.

 Errors are reported in Python3 as tracebacks through the call stack.
-The line number and function in source are shown as well as the type of of error that occured.
+The line number and function in source are shown as well as the type of of error that occurred.
 Sometimes errors occur while an error is being handled, in this case a message will indicate as such, and more information will be printed.

-In typical use the traceback will not printed.
-You will be given a prompt that indicates an error has occured and you can close the app by pressing enter (return).
+In typical use the traceback will not be printed.
+You will be given a prompt that indicates an error has occurred and you can close the app by pressing enter (return).
 If you would like to see debug information, run Keybird in DEBUG mode, which can be toggled on and in the Settings menu.
+If DEBUG mode is off, you can still type "debug", "traceback", or "report" to get the debug info.
+That said, I want to keep the error message as simple as I can, to prevent needless confusion.
+No one wants to see a wall of text when they are trying to understand what just happened!

-You are certianly welcome to reach out to me regarding an error in Keybird.
+You are certainly welcome to reach out to me regarding an error in Keybird.
 I would appreciate your time.
 You can reach out by email, Github, or Itch.

-To email me, please use the subject line "Keybird Error Report" tell me about what happened and what you were doing when the error occured.
+To email me, please use the subject line "Keybird Error Report" tell me about what happened and what you were doing when the error occurred.
 You can include the traceback if you have one.
 I will try to reproduce the error in a test and attempt to debug it.
 I will reply to you and update the Github and Itch pages.
 Programs and apps need maintenance over time.
 Python, batch, and your operating system will be updated and changed over time.